WindowsAzure-TrainingKit/DEMO-GettingStartedVMs/Demo.md

 ### Goals ###
 In this demo, you will see three things:

-1. VM Creation
+1. Virtual Machine Creation
-1. VM Configuration
+1. Virtual Machine Configuration
-1. VM Connectivity
+1. Virtal Machine Connectivity

 <a name="technologies" />
 ### Key Technologies ###